datareel/fcrypt/README.txt

 that are used to encrypt existing files using the AES CBC 256 bit encryption algorithm based on the OpenSSL implementation.

+In the distribution example programs used for OpenSSL development and testing are under the following directory:

+openssl_examples

+Example programs for the AES encryption routines are under the following directory:

+aesdb_examples

+The fcrypt and fdecrypt programs provide a comprehensive symmetric encryption tool kit for encrypting and decrypting files.

-To build the utilites for Linux:
+To build the fcrypt and fdecrypt programs for Linux:

 $ mkdir -pv ${HOME}/git
 $ cd ${HOME}/git